 Our Ryanair flight departed on time and, as with the outward journey, had a full load.
 I was wide awake so it was a good opportunity to read a few chapters of my ebook before landing back into Bournemouth.

 Our short break in Girona had been very pleasant and we had found lots of interesting things to see and do and even managed to fit in an afternoon trip to the seaside resort of Lloret de Mar.
 The majority of passengers arriving into Girona airport leave straightaway for Barcelona or to one of the resorts on the Costa Brava coast but as Girona is such a beautiful city and an attractive short break destination itself, I suggest a few days there.
 Girona is lovely and I’m certain you wouldn’t be disappointed!

 During our stay in Girona we were guests of Visit Girona and as always all views and opinions are entirely my own.

-If you have enjoyed reading this series of posts on Girona you might also be interested in the following:
+If you have enjoyed reading this series of posts you might also be interested in the following: